abdulramonjemil/outerdue/README.md

-## Outerbase DUE
+# Outerbase DUE

-This is a project meant to be used as a reference when working with Outerbase.
-It depicts a solid system for creating, using, and referencing commands within a project.
-The full explanation of things going on here will be linked later in an article.
+This project serves as a reference for working with Outerbase, showcasing a robust system for defining, using, and referencing commands within a project.
+A detailed explanation of the concepts and implementation will be provided in a future article.

-## Why the name
+## Why "DUE"?

-`DUE` in `Outerbase DUE` stands for `Define, Use, Export`.
-This system is named so because of the way it encourages users to build apps using Outerbase.
-Where things are first defined in the codebase, used as a part of the project, and then exported to be used directly on the Outerbase platform.
+`DUE` stands for **Define, Use, Export**, which reflects the recommended workflow when building apps with Outerbase:

+- **Define** components within the codebase.
+- **Use** these components as part of your project.
+- **Export** them for direct use on the Outerbase platform.

+This structure promotes clarity, reusability, and a smooth integration with Outerbase.